qrstuff/checkpoint/README.md

 CloudFormation template for creating the AWS components for [Slack](https://slack.com/) notification for [CodePipeline Manual Approval Actions](https://docs.aws.amazon.com/codepipeline/latest/userguide/approvals.html).

-The template also includes a Lambda function that runs on schedule to reject any pending approvals beyond a specified expiry value.
+It also contains a lambda handler function to update the slack message according to the received approval/denial event from slack, console or codepipeline timeout source.

 ## Usage